Alternate Pathways in North Africa

 Use Your Skills to Share the Gospel

-When Nathan and Anna decided to follow Jesus to North Africa, the paths to traditional missionary work were limited.
+When Nathan and Anna decided to follow the Spirit’s leading to be salt & light in North Africa, the paths to traditional ministry were limited.
 That’s where SIM USA’s Alternate Pathways program came in—a way to use everyday skills and professional expertise as bridges to the gospel.
-Their regular jobs and activities, like helping local businesses and hosting robotics classes, became part of a larger tapestry of ministry.
+Their regular jobs and activities, like building transformational businesses and hosting robotics clubs, became part of a larger tapestry of ministry.

 “The desert and the parched land will be glad; the wilderness will rejoice and blossom.
 Like the crocus, it will burst into bloom; it will rejoice greatly and shout for joy.”
 Isaiah 35:1-2